Department Website

 Total Credits | 128 |

-In addition, students are required to demonstrate proficiency in two languages, chosen from: SPAN-UA 50 Advanced Spanish or SPAN-UA 51 Advanced Spanish for Spanish-Speaking Students; Portuguese through the intensive elementary level; and indigenous and diasporic languages (including Quechua, Haitian Creole, Nahuatl, and/or Mixtec) through the elementary sequence.
-These language courses (and any more advanced language electives) cannot be applied toward the nine courses required for this major.
+In addition, students are required to demonstrate proficiency in two languages, chosen from: Spanish by completing SPAN-UA 50 Advanced Spanish or SPAN-UA 51 Advanced Spanish for Spanish-Speaking Students or its equivalent; Portuguese by completing the elementary level (including by taking PORT-UA 11 Elementary Portuguese for Spanish Speakers; and indigenous and diasporic languages (including Quechua, Haitian Creole, Nahuatl, and/or Mixtec) by completing the elementary sequence (two semesters).
+These language courses (and more advanced language courses) cannot be applied toward the nine courses required for this major.

 Sample Plan of Study